Toba-O/EarlyBird/android/README.md

-### EarlyBird PWA Environment
+### EarlyBird Android Environment

-Welcome to the EarlyBird Progressive web App Environment!
+Welcome to the EarlyBird Android Environment!

-Here you can find the file directory for all assets of the web app.
-Github Pages will be used to host the web app
+Here you can find the file directory for all assets of the Android app.
+Made with Android Studio